 The Health and Safety at Work (Adventure Activities) Regulations 2016 articulate requirements for the commercial adventure operators for which they are intended.
-However, the regulations, previously referred to as the Adventure Activities Regulations (2011) have implications for schools.
+However, the regulations have implications for schools.

-If a school is offering an adventure activity a contractor can provide services to that school without being registered as long as that contractor is not providing the activity himself or herself.
-If a contractor provides the school with an activity (as opposed to just expertise), they need to be a registered provider. ⟹ Information for contractors and organisations using contractors (Worksafe NZ)
+A contractor can provide services to your school without being registered as long as he/she is supporting your programme under your safety management plan.
+If a contractor provides the school with an activity (as opposed to just expertise to support the school programme) they need to be a registered provider.

 In contracting or hiring instructors to support delivery of a programme or activity, schools should follow best practice, such as hiring to match the scope of the activity and ensuring the instructor holds a recognised New Zealand qualification that is current. ⟹ To find an instructor go to: